MCDAngelo/quilt-spiration_from_MET/README.md

 * Better error handling for the search route
 * Addition of search terms pertaining to the medium of the item
+* Clean up `styles.css` and improve responsiveness of website UI